chetnashah/haskellwork/README.md

 * Order of evaluation is present in `do`.

+### Evaluation orders in lambda calculus

+1. Normal order: Evaluate leftmost, outermost lambdas first, there is a possibility to apply functions before evaluating arguments. similar to call by name but call by name does not evaluate inside the body of an unapplied function.

+2. Applicative order: Evaluate leftmost, innermost lambdas first, i.e. strategy in which the arguments of a function are evaluated from left to right in a post-order traversal of reducible expressions (redexes).
+Also known as call by value.

+3. Lazy evaluation: Call by need is a memoized variant of call by name where, if the function argument is evaluated, that value is stored for subsequent uses.

 ### Reading error messages

 Understanding bottom-up typechecking and unification can help in polymorphic cases.s